Rabies Advisory Center

 In contrast, the administration of rabies antibodies (also known as "human rabies immunoglobulin" [HRIG]) is a form of passive immunisation in which antibodies against the rabies virus are administered directly to the patient.
 The aim of passive immunisation is to bridge the period until the body's own antibodies are produced after active immunisation.
 In contrast to active immunisation, passive immunisation is only necessary in special situations after a rabies risk contact as part of post-exposure prophylaxis.

-Only one inactivated rabies vaccine is currently available in Austria: Rabipur®, a cell culture vaccine based on chicken embryonic cells.
-The human rabies immunoglobulin Berirab® is available in Austria for passive immunisation.
+Two inactivated rabies vaccines are available in Austria: Rabipur®, a cell culture vaccine based on chicken embryonic cells, and Verorab®, a cell culture vaccine based on Vero cells.
+The human Rabies immunoglobulin Berirab® is available in Austria for passive immunisation.

 The drug safety of commercially available rabies vaccines is considered excellent, vaccination reactions such as local reactions at the vaccination site, headaches, fatigue, general feeling of illness, fever and dizziness are possible but short-lived.
 All known possible side effects are also listed in the instructions for use of the vaccine preparation used, together with the approximate frequency with which they may occur.
 Information on possible side effects, interactions and contraindications can also be obtained from the doctor treating you.